 Many homes on the island are on a septic system.
 Some of these septic systems have no problems and would pass all present requirements for a new system.
 However, some septic systems that pre-date health regulations do not meet the current requirements.
-At the present time, the Isle of Palms Water and Sewer Department has the capacity to handle more users, but they do have a maximum capacity.
-Property owners with substandard septic systems will face a dilemma if the public sewer capacity is met and their existing system fails.
-Therefore, the cost of connecting to the sewer system may be justifiable for these property owners while there is still capacity at the sewer plant.
 The Community Facilities element of this plan includes information on the need to expand public sewer services on the island.

-- Maintenance of a high quality of life for the island residents - Balancing the increasing property values and the livability of the community
+- Maintenance of Maintain a high quality of life for the island residents. - • - Balanceing the increasing property values and with the community livability of the community

-Goal 6.1: The City should continuously monitor the effect of development upon the quality of life of the existing permanent residents.
+Goal 6.1: CThe City should continuously monitor the effect of development upon development upon the quality of life of the existing permanent residents.

-Strategy 6.1.1: Continue to track construction trends including: the number of houses demolished each year and the number of square feet, bedrooms and bathrooms of new houses.
-(2008; Building Department)

-Strategy 6.1.2: Continually assess ordinances which limit the size and width of houses and the amount of impervious surface on the island.
+- Strategy 6.1.1: Continue to track construction trends including: the number of houses demolished each year and the number of square feet, bedrooms and bathrooms of new houses.
+(2008; Building Department) - Strategy 6.1.2: Continually assess ordinances which limit the size and width of houses and the amount of impervious surface on the island.
 (Ongoing; Building Department)